NaMLiM/facebook-friend-network/README.md

 - Selenium: `pip install Selenium`
 - TQDM: `pip install tqdm`
 - DotEnv: `pip install python-dotenv`
-- Driver according to your Chrome version and OS: https://chromedriver.chromium.org/downloads
 - Gephi, unless you have some other plan for drawing your graph

 ## More info: